damian-t-p/STATS32-2020/install-R.md

 **Mac**
 1. Go to <https://cloud.r-project.org/bin/macosx/>
-1. Click "R-3.6.3.pkg"
+1. Click "R-4.0.4.pkg"
 1. When the file finishes downloading, double-click to install.
 You should be able to click "Next" to all dialogs to finish the installation.

 **Windows**
 1. Go to <https://cloud.r-project.org/bin/windows/base/>
-1. Click "Download R 3.6.3 for Windows"
+1. Click "Download R 4.0.4 for Windows"
 1. When the file finishes downloading, double-click to install.
 You should be able to click "Next" to all dialogs to finish the installation.

 ## Installing RStudio
 1. Go to <https://rstudio.com/products/rstudio/download/#download>
 2. Select the installer appropriate for your operating system
-  * `RStudio-1.2.5033.dmg` for Mac
+  * `RStudio-1.4.1106.dmg` for Mac
-  * `RStudio-1.2.5033.exe` for Windows
+  * `RStudio-1.4.1106.exe` for Windows
 3. When the file finishes downloading, double-click to install.
 You should be able to click "Next" to all dialogs to finish the installation.

 ## Installing tidyverse
 1. Launch RStudio
 1. In the bottom-left tab, labelled "Console", type `install.packages("tidyverse")` and hit enter.
 1. You will see various text appear in the console.
-Wait until you see a `>` symbol followed by a blinking cursor.
+Wait until you see a `>` symbol followed by a blinking cursor (this looks very dramatic, and may take up to a minute, so don't be surprised).

 # Updating installed software

 If you have R and/or RStudio installed, you must still make sure that they are up to date so that you can you can run all of the necessary code.

-In this class, we will be using R version 3.6.3 (Holding the Windsock).
+In this class, we will be using R version 4.0.4 (Lost Library Book).

 If in any doubt, follow the "Installing R" instructions.
 They will work even if you already have software installed.